niklasstoffers/gitlab-auto-approve/README.md

 **Gitlab Auto Approve** is a [Gitlab](https://about.gitlab.com/) bot for automatically approving merge requests.
 It's built based on [FastAPI](https://fastapi.tiangolo.com/).

+## IMPORTANT

+**This bot is still in development.
+Version v0.1.0 will be out soon**

 ## Features

-This bot currently only supports automatic approval of merge requests upon receiving configureable user comments within the gitlab merge request.
+This bot currently only supports automatic approval and disapproval of merge requests upon receiving configureable user comments within the gitlab merge request.
 If you are missing further features please [open a new issue](https://github.com/niklasstoffers/gitlab-auto-approve/issues/new).

+## Compatibility

+Due to limitations in the Gitlab API approval commands can only be used with a Premium or Ultimate Tier instance.
+This bot was primarily tested for Gitlab version `v16.7.0`.
+If you encounter issues with a different Gitlab version please [open a new issue](https://github.com/niklasstoffers/gitlab-auto-approve/).

 ## Setup